TazChoudhury/migrate_slack_to_teams/README.md

 3. Check the target folder and change that were made.
 Double check them to make sure it's all good
 4. Run the tests

+# Warning

+This will delete any comments in the config files.
+So make sure to add them back in when you've run the script